envisioning/vocab/vocab/hash-table.md

 ---
 category: DATA, ARCH
+generality:
+- 0.86
+- 0.87
+- 0.88
+- 0.89
+- 0.9
+- 0.91
+- 0.92
 slug: hash-table
 summary: Data structure that stores key-value pairs and allows for fast data retrieval by using a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
 title: Hash Table
 ---